sapegin/sapegin.me/src/content/blog/react-structure.md

   - redux
 ---

-There’s no idiomatic way to structure Redux applications yet.
-And I believe there’s no The Only True Project Structure but I’ll describe what works for me.
+There’s no idiomatic way to structure Redux applications yet, and there’s no _The Only True Project Structure_, but I’ll describe what works for me.

 ## General structure